-- A housing provider that does not ordinarily provide assigned parking spaces provides one of its mobility impaired tenants with an assigned parking space near the front entrance to the building. - Another housing provider with a no pets policy, allows a deaf tenant to keep a hearing-assist dog in her unit.
+- Another housing provider with a no pets policy, allows a deaf tenant to keep a hearingassist dog in her unit. - A housing provider, who does not ordinarily provide assigned parking spaces, provides one of its mobility-impaired tenants with an assigned parking space near the front entrance to the building. - A housing provider installs a strobe smoke detector for a hearing-impaired tenant.